If you’re making your own preserves, make sure your glass jars are scrupulously clean so that the contents won’t perish.

 Step 1: Wash the jars and heat them in the oven

-Heat oven to 140C/120C fan/gas 1.
+Heat the oven to 140C/120C fan/gas 1.
 Wash the jars in hot, soapy water, then rinse well.
 Place the jars on a baking sheet and put them in the oven to dry completely.
-If using Kilner jars, boil the rubber seals, as dry heat damages them.
+This should take around 10 minutes but can vary.
+If using jars with rubber seals, boil the seals, as dry heat damages them.

 Step 2: Fill the jars with preserves